 05 of 09

 Lavandula angustifolia is treasured both for potpourri and crafts as well as for tea and as an herbal treatment for headaches.
-This Mediterranean plant demands full sun and excellent drainage, and doesn't need much water once it's established.
-Plants are hardy perennials in zones 5-8.
+This Mediterranean plant demands full sun and excellent drainage and doesn't need much water once it's established.
+Plants are hardy perennials in zones 5 to 8.
 Both the leaves and the flowers carry the wonderful fragrance.

 06 of 09